jMetal/jMetal/docs/component.rst

 which has proved cumbersome for some researchers, and the consequence is that there are still people using jMetal 4.5.

-Now, in the incoming major release of jMetal (version 6.0), we propose a new architecture for the design and implementation of metaheuristics.
+Now, in the current release of jMetal (version 6.0), we propose a new architecture for the design and implementation of metaheuristics.
 The main reason has to do with the fact that we are currently interested in using jMetal for the auto-configuration and auto-design of algorithms, and the current architecture has limitations for this, as discussed in the paper